smolijar/gitwiki-thesis/src/design/fe.md

 ## Client

-This package holds modules usable by client code and not the server.
+This package holds modules usable by the client code and not the server.

 There are PropTypes definitions, which is convenient, for they are usually shared and composited.
-Apart from that there is a small module for persisting user session in the _local storage_, for keeping the session in FE application.
+Apart from that there is a small module for persisting user session in the _local storage_, for keeping the session in the FE application.

 ## Common